Luigi Mangione pleads not guilty as DOJ seeks death penalty in NYC federal murder trial

 Federal prosecutors indicted Mangione last week on two counts of stalking, a firearm offense and murder through the use of a firearm in Thompson's 2024 shooting death.

-Mangione, 26, stood with his lawyers as he entered his plea Friday.
-He leaned forward to a microphone as U.S. District Judge Margaret Garnett asked him if understood the indictment and the charges against him.
+Mangione, 26, wore a beige prison uniform as he entered his plea Friday.
+He stood with his lawyers and leaned forward to a microphone as U.S. District Judge Margaret Garnett asked if he understood the indictment and charges against him.

 Mangione said, "yes."
 When asked how he wished to plead, he said, "not guilty" and sat down.

-The pleas were not unexpected, since Mangione also pleaded not guilty to state charges he's facing in New York and Pennsylvania.
+The pleas were not unexpected, since Mangione also pleaded not guilty to state charges he faces in New York and Pennsylvania.

+Mangione's lawyer, Karen Agnifilo, asked that the federal case be tried first, since prosecutors are seeking the death penalty.

-The judge overseeing the case said she hopes to set a trial date during the next federal court conference on Dec.
+The judge said she hopes to set a trial date during the next federal court conference on Dec.
 5.

 Mangione's arraignment came a day after the U.S. Department of Justice formally told the court it intends to seek the death penalty in the case.